Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

+  <h2 id=\"step5\">Scraping Content Page URLs:</h2>

   <p>Once we have this list of URLs which contains the actual data we require,
   we can use a for loop to cycle through them.
-Applying a wait of 3 seconds to the browser helps to ensure the web page has finished loading and we are not missing any elements. </p>
+Applying a wait of 3 seconds to the browser helps to ensure the page has finished loading and we are not missing any elements. </p>